How to Become a Pilot in India After 12th? - Complete Guide

 Decide Conventional or Cadet Path.

 After you are done with ground school and ground exams, it is time to proceed for flying lessons.
-Decide whether you want to proceed with conventional path (costs 70+ lakh rupees) or cadet pilot program route (costs 1.5 crore+ rupees).
-A detailed comparison between cadet pilot path and conventional pathway is given in our article what is cadet pilot program?
+Decide whether you want to proceed with the conventional path (costs 70+ lakh rupees) or the cadet pilot program route (costs 1.5 crore+ rupees).
+A detailed comparison between the cadet pilot path and the conventional pathway is given in our article what is a cadet pilot program?

 Flight School:

 If you choose the conventional path, it is time to choose a flight school.
 India is full of flight schools but it is important to choose the right one.
 Some schools in India are known for favoritism while some lose their license during the training.
-Location of the school also matters.
-A school located at a place where weather is not favourable may delay your training.
-Do thorough research before finalising a flight school in India.
+The location of the school also matters.
+A school located at a place where weather is not favorable may delay your training.
+Do thorough research before finalizing a flight school in India.
 DGCA ranks flight schools every year.
 You can check the latest ranking of FTOs in India on their website.

 Instructor Rating or Type Rating on Boeing 737 or Airbus A320 (Optional but recommended step)

 Getting a job as a pilot in India is difficult with just a CPL license.
-It is therefore recommended to get either a type rating on Airbus A320 or Boeing 737 or at least get an instructor rating.
+It is therefore recommended to get either a type rating on an Airbus A320 or Boeing 737, or at least get an instructor rating.

-Instructor rating costs 6-10 lakh rupees in India but FTOs usually sponsor it to fresh CPL candidates but make you sign a contract.
+An instructor rating costs 6–10 lakh rupees in India, but FTOs usually sponsor it for fresh CPL candidates while making you sign a contract.

 Apply for Jobs